 Two Phase III Sister Studies of a Microbicide Ring to Prevent HIV: The Ring Study & ASPIRE

 The Ring Study is being led by the nonprofit International Partnership for Microbicides (IPM), which developed the dapivirine ring.
-ASPIRE is being led by the Microbicide Trials Network (MTN), funded by the US National Institutes of Health.
+ASPIRE is being led by the US National Institutes of Health-funded Microbicide Trials Network (MTN).

-Together, these “sister” studies involve more than 5,000 women volunteers across southern and eastern Africa, and are expected to provide the evidence needed to secure regulatory approvals and licensure for this new tool when all study results become available by 2016.
+Together, these “sister” studies involve more than 4,500 women volunteers across southern and eastern Africa, and are expected to provide the evidence needed to secure regulatory approvals and licensure for this new tool when all study results become available in 2016.

 Because at least two Phase III efficacy trials are usually needed for a product to be considered for regulatory approval, IPM and MTN partnered to run these two sister studies concurrently to keep the timeline to potential approval and product access as short as possible.
 This is important given women’s urgent need for new HIV prevention tools.